adambard/learnxinyminutes-docs/racket.html.markdown

 ; Accessing a previously unassigned variable is an exception x ; => x: undefined ...

-; if can be used as an expression

-some_var = a if a > b else b
-; If a is greater than b, then a is assigned to some_var.
-; Otherwise b is assigned to some_var.

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; 3.
 Collections and Sequences
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;